kubevirt/community/design-proposals/dra.md

 1. For devices generated using DRA, virt-launcher needs to use the vmi.status.deviceStatus to generate the domxml instead of environment variables as in the case of device-plugins
-1. The standard env variables `PCI_RESOURCE_<deviceName>` and `MDEV_PCI_RESOURCE_<deviceName>` may continue to be set as fallback mechanisms but the focus here is to ensure we can consume the device PCIe bus address atrribute from the allocated devices in virt-launcher to generate the domxml.
+1. The standard env variables `PCI_RESOURCE_<deviceName>` and `MDEV_PCI_RESOURCE_<deviceName>` may continue to be set as fallback mechanisms but the focus here is to ensure we can consume the device PCIe bus address attribute from the allocated devices in virt-launcher to generate the domxml.
 1. Both GPU and HostDevice devices requested in the domain spec will have corresponding entries in the VMI status at `status.deviceStatus.gpuStatuses[*]`/`status.deviceStatus.hostDeviceStatuses[*]`.
 From here, the relevant